 Take a look at live market exchange rates and follow the latest FX news.

 The United Nations recognises around 180 different currencies that can be used to buy and sell goods and services around the world.
 Exchanging one currency for another so as to buy, sell or settle debts in a foreign country is perhaps the simplest definition of foreign exchange.

 Foreign exchange markets can move quickly and unpredictably.
-Speaking to a WorldFirst relationship manager could provide you with more flexibility and a better understanding as to when to make an exchange or purchase.
+Speaking to a WorldFirst account manager could provide you with more flexibility and a better understanding as to when to make an exchange or purchase.

-The interbank rate is the rate at which one bank may be prepared to sell US dollars to another bank in exchange for Japanese yen.
-This rate is much like a wholesale rate and is unobtainable to the general public unless they are exchanging an amount of more than £50m.
+The interbank rate is the rate at which one bank may be prepared to sell one currency to another bank in exchange for a different currency.
+This rate is much like a wholesale rate and isn’t available to the general public unless they’re exchanging an amount of more than £50m.